2025 Cal Poly Mustangs football team

-The 2025 Cal Poly Mustangs football team represent California Polytechnic State University, San Luis Obispo as a member of the Big Sky Conference during the 2025 NCAA Division I FCS football season.
-The Mustangs are led by third-year head coach Paul Wulff and play at the Alex G. Spanos Stadium in San Luis Obispo, California.
+The 2025 Cal Poly Mustangs football team represented California Polytechnic State University, San Luis Obispo as a member of the Big Sky Conference during the 2025 NCAA Division I FCS football season.
+The Mustangs were led by Paul Wulff in his third and final season as head coach, and played at the Alex G. Spanos Stadium in San Luis Obispo, California.